wely/DevCamp/HOL/dotnet/03-azuread-office365/README.md

     ![image](./media/image-003.png)

-1. Provide an application name and click **Create Application**
+1. Provide an application name and click `Create Application`

     ![image](./media/image-004.png)

-1. On the Registration page, take note of the **Application ID**.
+1. On the Registration page, take note of the `Application ID`.
 This will be used as an environment variable named `AAD_CLIENT_ID` and is used to configure the authentication library.

     We also need to generate a client secret.
 Select the **Generate New Password** button.

     ![image](./media/image-006.png)

-1. A key is generated for you.
-Save this, as you will not be able to retrieve it in the future.
+1. A key is generated for you. ***Save this***, as you will not be able to retrieve it in the future.
 This key will become the `AAD_CLIENT_SECRET` environment variable.

     ![image](./media/image-007.png)